-The following are said to be some of the features of President McKinley's forthcoming message to congress:

-First-The increase of the regular army to at least 100,000 men and authority to employ native constabulary in Cuba, Porto Rico and the Philippines.
+The following are said to be some of the features of President McKinley's forthcoming message to congress: First-The increase of the regular army to at least 100,000 men and authority to employ native constabulary in Cuba, Porto Rico and the Philippines.
 Second-The increase of the navy in accordance with the recommendations of the secretary of the navy, who wants not less than 20,000 enlisted men, a national reserve and more and better warships, as well as naval stations.

-Third-The building of the Nicaragua canal by this government.

-Fourth-Tariff and banking schedules for the new colonies and Cuba and a complete revision of the system of internal taxation which Spain has made so odious.
+Third-The building of the Nicaragua canal by this government. canal by this government.
+Fourth-Tariff and banking sched-ules for the new colonies and Cuba and a complete revision of the system of internal taxation which Spain has of internal taxation which Spain has made so odious.